Non-stop flights to Manila (MNL)

 Non-stop flights from Japan to Manila

-Philippine Airlines: year-round flights from Fukuoka (FUK), Nagoya (NGO), Osaka (KIX), Tokyo (HND) and Tokyo (NRT).
+Philippine Airlines: year-round flights from Fukuoka (FUK), Nagoya (NGO), Osaka (KIX), seasonal flights from Sapporo (CTS), year-round flights from Tokyo (HND) and Tokyo (NRT).

-Cebu Pacific: year-round flights from Fukuoka (FUK), Nagoya (NGO), Osaka (KIX) and Tokyo (NRT).
+Cebu Pacific: year-round flights from Fukuoka (FUK), Nagoya (NGO), Osaka (KIX), seasonal flights from Sapporo (CTS) and year-round flights from Tokyo (NRT).

-ANA (Star Alliance): year-round flights from Tokyo (NRT) and Tokyo (HND).
+ANA (Star Alliance): year-round flights from Tokyo (HND) and Tokyo (NRT).

 Japan Airlines (Oneworld): year-round flights from Tokyo (HND) and Tokyo (NRT).

-Jetstar: seasonal flights from Nagoya (NGO) and Tokyo (NRT).
+Jetstar: seasonal flights from Osaka (KIX) and Tokyo (NRT).

 ZIPAIR: seasonal flights from Tokyo (NRT).